Sara J. Marsden

 has been researching and writing about death care culture and the funeral

-industry for the last five years.
+industry for the last seven years.
 Compelled by personal exposure

 to an aspect of life that most of us choose not to reflect upon until we

-an academic background in Cultural Studies, Sara became intrigued with
+an academic background in Cultural Studies, Sara is intrigued with our

-our cultural death care rituals, and how the death care industry was on
+cultural death care rituals, and how the death care industry is undergoing

 FMCG sector, an adult instructor within the Lifelong Learning sector and